inform, support, empower

 Pets

-As much as I enjoy furry children, please have your pets in another area of your home during the visit.
-Pets tend to think that I am there to play with them, and I want to keep the focus on you and our discussion.
-Some also become territorial and protective over “their” baby.
-I’d love to say a quick hello to your friendly and social pet at the conclusion of our visit.
+As much as we enjoy your furry children, please have your pets in another area of your home during the visit.
+Pets tend to think that guests are there to play with them, and we want to keep the focus on you and our discussion.
+During the visit, we may hold your baby and get hands on assisting you and your baby.
+This can be perceived by your pet as a stranger getting too close.
+Please ensure that all pets will be secured in a separate area for the visit.
+Service dogs are exempt.

 Follow Up Visit

 In some cases, a follow up lactation visit is necessary to monitor progress.
-I will let you know if this is necessary towards the end of our visit.
-It is best to set up any follow up visits at the end of our initial visit.
+We will let you know if this is necessary towards the end of our visit.
+It is best to set up any follow up visits at the end of your initial visit.
 While you can decline follow up care, please note that it may impact milk supply, lactation goals, and infant growth outcomes.

 Visit Notes

-While you or your support person is welcome to take notes, I will type up our visit notes after the visit.
-A copy will be available for you in your patient portal and faxed to your baby’s pediatrician or healthcare provider.
-If other care providers need to be notified, I will discuss this with you at our visit.
+While you or your support person is welcome to take notes, we will type up our visit notes after the visit.
+A copy will be available for you in your parent portal and sent to your baby’s pediatrician or healthcare provider.
+If other care providers need to be notified, this will be discussed with you at the visit.
 Lactation super bills with ICD-10 codes will be emailed to you.
 All notes, faxes, and super bills will be delivered within 24 hours of our visit, but often sooner.

 Additional support

 All in-person visits include 2 (two) weeks of support by email or text about your current feeding plan.
 If issues continue or new issues arise beyond that time, an additional in-person visit will be required.
-I typically check messages 2-3 times per weekday and once per day on weekends.
-I generally reply based on the order they are received, although I may prioritize more time sensitive messages.
+We typically check messages throughout the day on weekdays, and once per day on weekends.
+We generally reply based on the order they are received, although we may prioritize more time sensitive messages.
 Urgent clinical concerns should be reported to and addressed by your or your baby’s medical provider.